 HEALTH AND SAFETY

-Worker health, safety, and well-being is important to Okèanos.
-Partner shall provide and maintain a safe work environment and integrate sound health and safety management practices into its business.
+Worker health, safety, and well-being is important to Okeanos.
+Okeanos and its Partners shall provide and maintain a safe work environment and integrate sound health and safety management practices into their business.
 Workers shall have the right to refuse unsafe work and to report unhealthy working conditions.
+Okeanos and its Partners shall obtain, keep current, and comply with all required health and safety permits.
+Okeanos and its Partners will be committed to continually identify, evaluate, manage and remedy occupational health and safety hazards.

-Okèanos is committed to protecting the environment, and environmental responsibility is at the core of who we are.
-Partner shall develop, implement, and maintain environmentally responsible business practices.
+Okeanos is committed to protecting the environment and environmental responsibility is at the core of who we are.
+Okeanos and its Partners shall develop, implement, and maintain environmentally responsible business practices.

 ENVIRONMENTAL PERMITS AND REPORTING

-Partner shall obtain, keep current, and comply with all required environmental permits.
-Partner shall comply with the reporting requirements of applicable permits and regulations.
+Okeanos and its Partners shall obtain, keep current, and comply with all required environmental permits, and shall comply with the reporting requirements of applicable permits and regulations.

-Partner shall comply with Okèanos’ Regulated Substances Specifications for all goods it manufactures for, and provides to, Okèanos.
+Partners shall comply with Okeanos’ Product Specifications for all goods they manufacture for, and provide to, Okeanos.

 HAZARDOUS WASTE MANAGEMENT